alda-lang/alda.io/tutorial.md

 ## Attributes

 You may have noticed that I snuck in a new syntax here.
-I was going to get to that, I promise! `(quant XX)` (where `XX` is a number from 0-99) essentially changes the length of a note, without changing its duration.
+I was going to get to that, I promise! `(quant XX)` (where `XX` is a number from 0-99) essentially changes the _length_ of a note, without changing its _duration_.
 The number argument represents the percentage of the note’s full length that is heard.
-Notice, when you play back the bassoon melody above, how the F# and G notes (quantized at 30%) are short and staccato, whereas the final A note (quantized at 99%) is long and legato.
+Notice, when you play back the bassoon melody above, how the F# and G notes (quantized at 30%) are short and _staccato_, whereas the final A note (quantized at 99%) is long and _legato_.

 `quant` (short for `quantization`) is one example of an attribute that you can set within an Alda score. volume is another example; it lets you set the volume of the notes to come.
 Like most attributes, `volume` (which can be abbreviated as `vol`) is also expressed as a number between 0 and 100.